Punjab Governor Acknowledges Business Community’s Role In Economic Growth - UrduPoint

 Punjab Governor Acknowledges Business Community’s Role In Economic Growth

-Addressing at the Lahore Chamber of Commerce and Industry, Governor Punjab said that despite adverse circumstances, the business sector has remained committed to the country’s development.
-However, he pointed out that the existing business environment does not provide the necessary support and stability required for sustainable growth.
-He assured that the concerns raised by LCCI regarding high electricity and gas tariffs, as well as supply shortages, would be conveyed to President Asif Ali Zardari and Prime Minister Shehbaz Sharif.
-He further added that the Federal government is keen on reducing energy costs and improving business conditions.
+Addressing the businessmen and industrialists here at Lahore Chamber of Commerce and Industry (LCCI), he said that despite adverse circumstances, the business sector has remained committed to the country’s development.
+He assured that the concerns raised by LCCI regarding high electricity and gas tariffs, as well as supply shortages, would be conveyed to President Asif Ali Zardari and Prime Minister Muhammad Shehbaz Sharif.
+He added that the federal government is keen on reducing energy costs and improving business conditions.

 LCCI President Mian Abuzar Shad, Senior Vice President Engineer Khalid Usman, Vice President SAARC Chamber Mian Anjum Nisar and former President Muhammad Ali Mian also spoke on the occasion.

-Governor Punjab pointed out that countries like Bangladesh, India, Nepal and Sri Lanka, once lagging behind Pakistan, have now surged ahead.
+The Governor Punjab pointed out that countries like Bangladesh, India, Nepal and Sri Lanka, once lagging behind Pakistan, have now surged ahead.
 He added that President Asif Ali Zardari and Bilawal Bhutto Zardari are keen on reducing energy costs.
-He pledged to convey LCCI’s recommendations to the President and Prime Minister and ensured that business consultations would be incorporated into the budget planning.
+He also assured that business community's consultations would be incorporated into the budget planning.
 He also acknowledged the excessive tax burden on businesses and stressed the need for revision.

 “The government must take concrete steps to improve the business climate.
 We need greater efforts and a clear vision for economic progress.
 It is encouraging to see political stability improving and inflation decreasing.
-The reduction in interest rates and the rise in the stock market are positive signs,” he added.
-Governor Punjab the business community that his office remains accessible to them at all times.
+The reduction in interest rates and the rise in the stock market are positive signs,” he mentioned.
+He said the doors of Governor House are always opened to the business community.

 LCCI President Mian Abuzar Shad expressed optimism about the recently launched ‘Uraan Pakistan’ initiative under the leadership of the Prime Minister, hoping that its effective implementation would be a milestone in stabilizing and developing the economy.
 He also lauded the Special Investment Facilitation Council (SIFC) for playing a crucial role in promoting investment.

-He said that remittances surged by 33% in the first six months of the fiscal year, reaching $17.8 billion, which is a positive economic indicator.
-Furthermore, he appreciated the UAE’s decision to roll over two $1 billion deposits in the State Bank of Pakistan for another year, reinforcing economic stability.
+He said that remittances surged by 33 percent in the first six months of the fiscal year, reaching US $ 17.8 billion, which is a positive economic indicator.
+Furthermore, he appreciated the UAE’s decision to roll over US $ 1 billion deposits in the State Bank of Pakistan for another year, reinforcing economic stability.

 Mian Abuzar Shad informed the Governor about LCCI’s upcoming events, including the three-day Lahore Shopping Festival starting on January 31 at the Expo Center and the LCCI Freelancers Awards scheduled for the second week of February.

 LCCI officials raised concerns about compliance with environmental regulations, stressing that industries face stringent penalties, including shutdowns, for minor violations.
-They pointed out that over 80% of smog is caused by vehicular emissions, while industrial contribution is minimal.
+They pointed out that over 80 percent of smog is caused by vehicular emissions, while industrial contribution is minimal.
 Despite this, industries bear the brunt of strict environmental regulations.

 They urged the government to facilitate industries, particularly SMEs, by offering easy financing for environment-friendly technologies to ensure compliance with regulations without hampering production.